andymckay/readmes/for-reports.md

 ## Communication

+* Message me any time on Slack.
+If I'm around I'll answer.
 * I have a strict line between work and not work.
 If it's urgent, text me.
-If I send you something out of hours or on a weekend I'm not expecting a reply unless I explicitly say so.
+* If I send you something out of hours or on a weekend I'm not expecting a reply unless I explicitly say so.
 * I take vacations, you should too.
 When I'm on vacation I **usually** don't work at all.
 * I will try and adapt to how you would like to communicate.
 * I'm introverted and prefer written communication, but understand the value of face-to-face chat.